Genealogy of the Weeks Family

 - children - WEEKS

-Edward Carl Weeks was born May 10, 1894 in Hampden Massachusetts.
-He had an ailment, possibly epilepsy, and was in an institution in Monson, Massachusetts from the time his mother died in 1910, possibly right up until his own death in Monson in March 1941.
+Edward Carl Weeks (1894-1941) was born May 10, 1894 in Hampden Massachusetts.
+He had an ailment, possibly epilepsy, and was in an institution in Monson, Massachusetts from the time his mother died in 1910, possibly right up until his own death in Monson in March 1943.
+He is buried in the family plot in the Propsect Hill Cemetery in Hampden.

-Hilda Rose Weeks was born Sept.
+Hilda Rose Weeks (1899-1900) was born Sept.
 27, 1899 in Hampden Massachusetts, and died on Sept.
-2, 1900, a few days before her 1st birthday.
+2, 1900 in Hampden, a few days before her 1st birthday.
+She is buried in the family plot in the Prospect Hill Cemetery in Hampden.

 Helen Louise Weeks (1902-1982) who follows:

-Philip James Weeks was born Feb.
-20, 1910 in Hampden Massachusetts.
+Philip James Weeks (1910-1966) was born Feb.
+20, 1910 in Palmer, Massachusetts.
 When Philip's parents both died shortly after his birth, he was sent at first to live with Charles and Nellie Hastings.
-Later, he went to live with Bertha Davis and her first husband Frank Davis, who adopted him and changed his name to Philip Weeks Davis.
-He grew up to became an interior decorator, and died unmarried, after a short bout with kidney disease, on Dec.
-24, 1966 in Boston (Palmer?), Massachusetts.
+Later, he went to live with Bertha Davis (nee Peasé) (1886-1966) and her first husband Frank Davis (1888-1930), who adopted him and changed his name to Philip Weeks Davis.
+He grew up to became an interior decorator.
+He was gay, and died unmarried, after a short bout with kidney disease, on Dec.
+24, 1966 in Boston (possibly Palmer?), Massachusetts.
+He is almost certainly buried in the Prospect Hill Cemetery in Hampden, where both his parents and step-parents are buried.
+He is probably in grave #8 of the Weeks family plot, which is known to be have been vacant before he died.

 Lawrence, who was a career officer in the Navy, eventually got assigned to the Naval shipyards at Vallejo, California, which resulted in them moving to northern California.
 He and Helen eventually rented an old Victorian House on Rockville Road in the orchards on the outskirts of Fairfield that they moved to when he retired.
 Commander Hall died May 6, 1970, when he was in Chester, California, but his home at the time was still at the Rockville house.
-Helen's first husband Arthur Webster Harris also remarried, and he died in New Hampshire, the year after Commander Hall passed on.
+His ashes were scattered at sea, Helen's first husband Arthur Webster Harris also remarried, and he died in New Hampshire, the year after Commander Hall passed on.
+He is buried at the Oxbow Cemetery in Newbury, Vermont.
 Helen stayed on at the Rockville house and died April 22, 1982 in Fairfield, California.
-Lawrence is buried with a military tombstone in the Suisun-Fairfield Cemetery, and Helen's ashes were scattered at sea.
+Her ashes were scattered at sea somewhere offshore of the resort community of Santa Cruz, California.
 Helen had two children, one from each marriage, who are listed below.

 Of the first marriage (to Arthur Harris)